-- (a) based on the Audit Evidence obtained, there is non- compliance with the applicable laws in terms of timelines or process; or - (b) based on the Audit Evidence obtained, the Records as a whole are not free from misstatement; or are not maintained in accordance with applicable laws; or - (c) he is unable to obtain sufficient and appropriate Audit Evidence to conclude that there is due compliance with the applicable laws in terms of timelines and process; or - (d) he is unable to obtain sufficient and appropriate Audit Evidence to conclude that the Records as a whole are free from misstatement; or are maintained in accordance with applicable laws and relevant enough so as to allow achieving of a fair presentation, the auditor should discuss the matter with management and, depending on the requirements of the applicable reporting framework and how the matter is resolved, should determine whether it is necessary to modify the opinion in the auditor's report.
+- a. based on the Audit Evidence obtained, there is non-compliance with the applicable laws in terms of timelines and process; or - b. based on the Audit Evidence obtained, the records as a whole are not free from material misstatement; or are not maintained in accordance with applicable laws; or - c. he is unable to obtain sufficient and appropriate Audit Evidence to conclude that there is due compliance with the applicable laws in terms of timelines and process; or - d. he is unable to obtain sufficient and appropriate Audit Evidence to conclude that the records as a whole are free from material misstatement; or are maintained in accordance with applicable laws; or - e.
+When the auditor has reasons to believe that the affairs of the company are not free from material misstatement.

+If the information prepared in accordance with the requirements of a fair presentation framework is not sufficient and relevant enough so as to allow achieving of a fair presentation, the auditor should discuss the matter with management and, depending on the requirements of the applicable reporting framework and how the matter is resolved, should determine whether it is necessary to modify the opinion in the auditor's report.
 In case the Auditor expresses a modified opinion or disclaims an opinion, the text of the opinion shall be either in italics or bold letters.